codr7/whirlisp/README.md

 Before we part, I feel obliged to mention a few limitations, lest someone gets any crazy ideas:

-* One thread at a time, people; multi-threading requires safe system-wide serialization of file accesses.
+* One thread at a time, people; multi-threading requires safe system-wide serialization of file access.
 * All records are stored in RAM; while not impossible to get around, doing so would add significant complexity.
 * NoACID, as in no transactions and no attempt to deal with hardware failures; both possible but complicated.
 * Column values have to support being written and read back again, fortunately that includes most values you will encounter in Lisp.